 Sometimes, a physical therapist can also be involved.
 This is because chronic pain can also be exacerbated by physical de-conditioning due to lack of exercise.
 An appropriate exercise program can be an effective technique to help prevent the pain from worsening.

-According to a recently published scientific article, Kratom is used for a wide range of health reasons related to chronic pain, mood disorders, and substance withdrawal symptoms.
-In the U.S. alone, there are more than 5 million Kratom users.
-Results from a recent online survey in the U.S. found that kratom users tend to be middle-aged, middle-income people living with pain.
+According to many anecdotal reports, kratom can be used for a wide-range of effects, and is often used to provide a relieving experience.
+Results from a recent online survey in the U.S. found that advocates for kratom tend to be middle-aged, middle-income people living with pain.

-As of 2020, kratom is not regulated in Canada and not intended for human consumption despite falling under the natural foods’ category of products on the government website.
+As of 2020, kratom is not regulated in Canada and not intended for human consumption or the treatment of any medical condition, despite falling under the natural foods’ category of products on the government website.
 Therefore, we recommend people conduct their own research and consult with a healthcare professional.
 Many users regularly share testimonials online on sites like Reddit and Twitter.
-Read more about kratom and its effect at the Canada Kratom Society.

 Comments will be approved before showing up.